fletch22/mnist/README.md

+# Machine Learning Prediction Project

-# Most of the code here is actually focussed on predicting pro men's basketball game wins.
+Most of the code here is focused on predicting pro men's basketball game wins.

-I learned a ton about data cleaning and machine learning.
+I learned a ton about data acquistition, data pipeling, cleaning and machine learning.

 ## Notes